alecthegeek/alecthegeek.github.io/_posts/2013-07-23-git-workflow-for-github-project-wiki.markdown

 categories: GitHub
 ---

+Update 2016-08-10:  I've been using this workflow a lot over the last 18 months and decided it'a easier to have two seperate repos (one for code and one for wiki documentation).
+This allows you to work on both sets of content in parallel rather than keep checking each branch out.

+So please read the following suggestions with that caveat.

 When you create a project repo in GitHub you can get get a handy project wiki.
 This is a great place to add some documentation.
 However it's not part of your main project artifacts.
 You can either edit